 The Park Bench Makeover

-Talk about rough shape, this park bench had seen better days.
+Talk about rough shape; this park bench had seen better days.
 The only salvageable part was the wrought iron end pieces.
-A good cleaning and fresh coat of paint will make a world of difference.
+A good cleaning and a fresh coat of paint will make a world of difference.
 But before I could even think about paint, I had a real overhaul on my hands.
 All of the wood slats were rotten and decayed.